Estimation of copulas via Maximum Mean Discrepancy: Implementation and experimental study

-Also, note that it is possible to use a quasi-Monte-Carlo rather than a Monte-Carlo sampling scheme.
+Also, note that it is possible to use a quasi Monte Carlo rather than a Monte Carlo sampling scheme.
 In our package MMDCopula~\cite{MMDCopula}, we give the user the possibility to choose the sampling scheme for the $\UU_j$'s and the $\VV_i$'s separately.
-In all our simulations, we observed that the use of Monte-Carlo on the $\UU_j$ and of quasi-Monte-Carlo on the $\VV_i$'s led to the best results, so this setting is chosen by default in our package, and it was also used in the following experiments.
-A important point is that the gradient method is {\it not} invariant by reparametrization.
-In order to deal with gradient descents in compact sets only, we decided to parametrize all the copulas by their Kendall's tau (apart from the Marshall-Olkin copula, implemented in the case $\alpha=\beta$, that is parametrized by $\alpha$ and does not use quasi-Monte Carlo).
+In all our simulations, we observed that the use of Monte Carlo on the $\UU_j$ and of quasi Monte Carlo on the $\VV_i$'s led to the best results, so this setting is chosen by default in our package, and it was also used in the following experiments.
+An important point is that the gradient method is {\it not} invariant by reparametrization.
+In order to deal with gradient descents in compact sets only, we decided to parametrize all the copulas by their Kendall's tau (apart from the Marshall-Olkin copula, implemented in the case $\alpha=\beta$, that is parametrized by $\alpha$ and does not use quasi Monte Carlo).